Raymond Westerling: Attempted coup

 With no reply to his ultimatum, Westerling started the coup in the night of 22–23 January, a month after international recognition of the Republic of Indonesia.
 His plan was to attack Bandung and Jakarta at the same time, concentrating on garrisons, police stations, media centres and other key positions.
 The APRA would raid and eliminate the Hatta cabinet during one of its government meetings.
-An interim-federal government, presided over by Sultan Hamid II of Pontianak, would take control.
+An interim-federal government, presided over by Sultan Syarif Hamid II, would take control.
 Despite their numerical inferiority to the Siliwangi Division, Westerling's men captured Bandung.
 However, they failed to take over Jakarta.
 Law and order were quickly restored by the Republican army and the Indonesian police force.
 In spite of the coup's relative brevity, it claimed dozens of lives on both sides.
 The captured APRA soldiers, including some 125 from the Special Troops Regiment, were handed over to the Dutch troops still remaining on Java.
 A Dutch court-martial sentenced them to prison terms ranging from six to twelve months.
-Lieutenant P.E.D.
-Titaley, who had acted as a liaison with Westerling, received a sentence of one year and eight months.
+Lieutenant PED Titaley, who had acted as a liaison with Westerling, received a sentence of one year and eight months.
 All were transferred to Dutch New Guinea to serve their sentences there.
 After their imprisonment (1951-'52) many former APRA soldiers went directly from New Guinea to the Netherlands.
 While the Dutch government had officially condemned the coup, they helped smuggle Westerling out of Indonesia to Singapore.